LongBu/AWS-MLS-C01-Study-Guide/README.md

     | F1 Score (harmonic mean of precision and recall) | F1 | 2TP/(2TP + FP + FN) = 2 * (Precision * Recall)/(Precision+Recall)|

   * Recall is a good choice of metric when you care a lot about false negatives (eg: fraud detection).
   * Precision is a good choice of metric when you care a lot about false positives (eg: medical screening, drug testing).
 In the event that precision is not available for such a scenario, specificity is a good choice, too, as this indicates how well the test indicates true negatives.
 Specificity is effectively precision in the negative sense.
+  * Be sure to read the question(s) to understand the goal, regardless of the test type
+    * If they mention not wanting True cases going undetected=>recall
+    * If they mention not wanting False cases being detected=>precision
   * F1 is a good choice when you care about precision AND recall
   * RMSE, an accuracy measurement, is a good choice when you only care about right & wrong answers
   * Offline and online model evaluation, A/B testing